tcampbe/austincodingacademy.com/hire/michael-barnes.md

 ---
 layout: resume #don't touch
-categories: [ graduation ] # don't touch
+categories: [ graduation, austin ] # don't touch

 fullname: Michael Barnes
 jobtitle: Cofounder / VP Product, Quality People

 location: Austin, TX
 blurb: "As a former teacher, school leader, and current startup founder and investor in the social impact space, my mission is consistent: helping accelerate 'radical equity' in our society ease the anguish and struggle of underresourced communities, families, and individuals."

 skills:
   - JavaScript